 Provided by Andrew Johnson's estate, this replica of Andrew Johnson's birthplace in Raleigh, North Carolina, will give you the true scope of Johnson's rise from humble beginnings.

-The replica is open daily from 9:00 a.m. - 5:00 p.m.
-Exceptions would include inclement weather, as well as Thanksgiving, Christmas, and New Year's Day.
+The replica is open during park business hours, from 9:00 am - 4:00 pm.
+Exceptions include winter schedule closures, inclement weather, Thanksgiving, Christmas, and New Year's Eves/Days.
 The grounds are accessible anytime.

 Statue of Andrew Johnson

-Sculpted by Jim Gray, and also provided through Andrew Johnson's estate, the inspiring and imposing figure of Andrew Johnson is mounted on the corner of College and Depot Streets in downtown Greeneville, TN, overlooking the Andrew Johnson National Historic Site.
+Sculpted by Jim Gray, and also provided through Andrew Johnson's estate, the figure of Andrew Johnson is mounted on the corner of College and Depot Streets in downtown Greeneville, TN, overlooking the Andrew Johnson National Historic Site.